k9w/instructions/rcs.md

 @
 ```

 Head is at commit 1.2 instead of the initial 1.1.
+That means the
+latest version is 1.2.

 Our user, kevin, now has a lock on commit 1.2, because we used the
 ```-l``` flag to ```ci``` to keep the working copy in the directory